Frequently Asked Questions

 What is the workers compensation attorney’s role in your medical care?

-You can always call us to ask questions or clarifications abour Workers’ Compensation: (310) 373-6821
+You can always contact us or call us to ask questions or clarifications abour Workers’ Compensation: (310) 373-6821